dotnet/docs/docs/core/sdk/msbuild-props.md

 # MSBuild properties for .NET Core SDK projects

 > [!NOTE]
-> This page is a work in progress and does not list all of the MSBuild properties for the .NET Core SDKs.
+> This page is a work in progress and does not list all of the MSBuild properties for the .NET Core SDK.

 General: